 Student organized events:

-Contact Student Activities and Leadership (SAL) in the Office of Student Affairs, which will in turn work with OSEP on event evaluation.
+Contact Office of Student Engagement (OSE) in the Office of Student Affairs, which will in turn work with OSEP on event evaluation.

-OSEP and SAL collaborate with various university departments for input that includes but is not limited to:
+OSEP and OSE collaborate with various university departments for input that includes but is not limited to:

 - Press, film and television events: University Communications